Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: Introduction

 A general description and comparison of both binaries in terms of their general properties is in Section~\ref{both}.
 Sections~\ref{sec-eps} and \ref{sec-aw} discuss the complex appearance of the secondary components as seen in spectroscopy.
 In these sections, the new term Enhanced Spectral-line Perturbation (ESP) is introduced to describe radial-velocity-defined features of increased density of the primary-component gas, projected onto the secondary component profile.
 A newly detected, very faint signature of the secondary component in AW~UMa confirms the ``large'' value of $q_{\rm sp}$ of about 0.10.

 Section~\ref{discr} demonstrates that the tendency for $q_{\rm ph} < q_{\rm sp}$ is a common feature in the best mass-ratio determinations of other W~UMa binaries.
-As discussed in Section~\ref{model}, this tendency cannot be explained by the Lucy model but is consistent with the \citet{Step2009} model.
+The previously unrecognized weaknesses of the Lucy model in providing unbiased values of $q_{\rm ph}$ are discussed in Section~\ref{mod-q}.
+As discussed in Section~\ref{model}, the tendency for $q_{\rm ph} < q_{\rm sp}$ cannot be explained by the Lucy model but is consistent with the \citet{Step2009} model.
 Section~\ref{concl} discusses the implications of the presented results and suggests possible directions for future research.